sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 	- Ignore everything except Missing Atoms.
 Check for improper or missing side chains.
 If you used Prime, there should be no missing atoms.
  	- If something in reports appears for every residue in the entire system it's probably fine.
 Steric clashes, improper torsions, and such are okay because the system will be minimized to an optimal arrangement later.
 - Ramachandran Plot: Examine any outliers.
 Glycine and methionine are common outliers.
 Nothing to worry about.
 - Review and Modify: Since we already removed the two ligands, nothing should appear here.
-If you forgot to delete a heteroatom it will be noted here.
-Delete it now.
+If you forgot to delete a heteroatom, delete it now.

 ## Check protonation states
 We want to examine the local environment of the protein's residues.
 Some residues have charge states that will be influenced by whether they are in a particularly positively or negatively charged region of the protein.